grafana/loki/docs/getting-started/logcli.md

                          LOKI_CLIENT_CERT_PATH env var.
       --key=""           Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
-      --org-id=ORG-ID    org ID header to be substituted for auth
+      --org-id=ORG-ID    adds X-Scope-OrgID to API requests for representing tenant ID.
+Useful for requesting tenant data when bypassing an auth gateway.

 Commands:
   help [<command>...]